-More Dangers Loom After Guatemala Volcano Kills at Least 25 People
+More Dangers Loom After Guatemala Volcano Kills at Least 62 People

-Guatemala's Fuego volcano erupted with deadly fury, but now more hazards threaten grieving residents.
+The death toll from Guatemala's Fuego volcano eruption keeps rising, and now more hazards threaten grieving residents.

-At least 25 people were killed after the volcano erupted Sunday, spewing a river of lava and plumes of smoke almost 6 miles into the air, said CONRED, the government agency for disaster reduction.
+At least 69 people were killed after the volcano erupted Sunday, spewing a river of lava and plumes of smoke almost 6 miles into the air, according to Guatemala's Institute of Forensic Sciences.
+Seventeen of the dead have been identified so far.

-Another 15 people have been hospitalized, including 12 children -- some of whom suffered severe burns, the health ministry said.
+At least 15 people have been hospitalized, including 12 children -- some of whom suffered severe burns, the nation's health ministry said.

-Volcanic ash had spread in a 12-mile radius and winds could carry the cloud even farther, officials said. neighborhoods were covered with ash.
+Volcanic ash has already stretched across a 12-mile radius, and winds could carry the cloud even farther, officials said.

 Survivor Consuelo Hernandez told the disaster agency some of her relatives were buried.
 Images from the scene showed a firefighter weeping.

-"Not everyone escaped, I think they were buried," Hernandez said in a video released by CONRED.
+"Not everyone escaped, I think they were buried," Hernandez said in a video released by CONRED, the government agency for disaster reduction.
 "We saw the lava was pouring through the corn fields, and we ran toward a hill."

 Guatemala's President Jimmy Morales has declared three days of national mourning.